carpentries/amy/README.md

     npm install
     ~~~

-1. Start running a local instance of Postgres and Redis.
+1. Start running a local instance of Postgres.
 This requires Docker to be installed locally.
-Redis is required to have certain features (like creating a new person and viewing a workshop request) work correctly.

     ~~~
-    docker compose -f docker/docker-compose.yml -p amy up -d database redis
+    docker compose -f docker/docker-compose.yml -p amy up -d database
     ~~~

 1. Set up your local database with fake (development-ready) data.
 This will create a superuser with "admin" as both the username and password.